 Like every new financial market, DeFi doesn’t come without risks for those who venture into it.
-Unfortunately, however, you can lose capital in this new sector just as easily as you can squander it in traditional, centralized finance.
+Unfortunately, however, you can lose capital in this new sector just as quickly as you can squander it in traditional, centralized finance.

 The Bottom Line – The Ultimate Beginner’s Guide to DeFi

-Decentralized finance is the answer to financial discrimination that the traditional, centralized system has often imposed in various corners of the world.
+Decentralized finance is the answer to economic discrimination that the traditional, centralized system has often imposed in various corners of the world.
 This new sector defies an outdated structure and aims to make financial services globally and equally available for anyone regardless of race, ethnicity, gender, age, country of origin, or employment status.

-If you are interested in investing in decentralized finance protocols, make sure that you first understand how the DeFi market works.
+If you are interested in investing in decentralized finance protocols, make sure you first understand how the DeFi market works.
 This blockchain-based innovation gives you more control over your assets, which is why you should approach it with an equally high level of responsibility.